Since I don’t eat ice-cream, it’s vital for my own sake to find good alternatives to it, especially during the warmer months.

 Which means that altering our genomes for better health might be only a jog away.

 I discovered kelp one day while I was having lunch with my friend Agata at Earth Matters in the LES, NYC.
-She grabbed a box from the fridge that contained what appeared to be noodles served with pesto.
-The didn’t looked exactly like regular noodles, more of a squishy version of them.
-I was a bit skeptical, but she made me try them and I must admit, they were awesome.
+She grabbed a box from the fridge that contained what appeared to be pesto noodles.

 Truth to be told we should all try to integrate more kelp in our eating regimens.

-Not only because it’s a healthy thing to do, but also as growing algae is cheap and sustainable; hence a good thing for our beloved Earth!
+Not only because it’s a healthy thing to do, but also as growing algae is cheap and sustainable - hence a good thing for our beloved Earth!

 This banana bread is amazing, I’m not kidding, it’s truly amazing.
 No sugar added, almost fat-free but with lots of good proteins and other precious nutrients: soft, moist and simply amazing.